bongohead/gradient.js/README.md

 # Description
 A vanilla JS tool to allow users to create gradients with unlimited color stops, and to pull colors from values within the gradient range.
+Especially useful for dynamically assigning datapoint-specific colors when working with JS dataviz tools.

 # Usage
 Include gradient-min.js locally or through